 Is financial advice free?

-The cost of financial advice can be confusing, largely because there are various types of financial advisor and numerous ways of charging for the advice.
-The common theme is that all financial advisors should be clear and up-front about any charges you’ll need to pay.
+The cost of financial advice can be confusing, largely because there are various types of financial adviser and numerous ways of charging for the advice.
+The common theme is that all financial advisers should be clear and up-front about any charges you’ll need to pay.

-Some financial advisors charge a flat fee for their services - a one-off figure for each piece of work they undertake (whether that’s an annual review or an initial fact-find and recommendation).
+Some financial advisers charge a flat fee for their services - a one-off figure for each piece of work they undertake (whether that’s an annual review or an initial fact-find and recommendation).

-Others charge an hourly rate, which will vary greatly depending on the advisor’s experience.
+Others charge an hourly rate, which will vary greatly depending on the adviser’s experience.

 There’s a third way to charge for financial advice too – as a proportion or percentage of the money you choose to invest.
-This is how Wesleyan Financial Services Consultants usually charge for savings, investments, pensions and annuity products.
+This is how Specialist Financial Advisers from Wesleyan Financial Services usually charge for savings, investments, pensions and annuity products.

 For third-party insurance, protection or mortgage products, we’re paid commission.